sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>vo-amrwbenc</summary>

 ```
-Из репозитор : rpmfusion-free
+From repo     : rpmfusion-free
-Краткое опис : VisualOn AMR-WB encoder library
+Short desc    : VisualOn AMR-WB encoder library
 URL          : http://opencore-amr.sourceforge.net/
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : This library contains an encoder implementation of the Adaptive
+Descript     : This library contains an encoder implementation of the Adaptive
              : Multi Rate Wideband (AMR-WB) audio codec.
 The library is based
              : on a codec implementation by VisualOn as part of the Stagefright
              : framework from the Google Android project.